-VidCoder is a tool that is capable of ripping most DVDs and Blu-Ray discs, but this is as long as they are not protected by copyright.
-Videos ripped can be converted to a variety of formats, which includes MP4, MKV, and more.
+VidCoder is a tool that is capable of ripping most DVDs and Blu-ray discs, but this is as long as they are not protected by copyright.
+Videos ripped can be converted to a variety of formats, which include MP4, MKV, and more.

 VidCoder is a DVD/Blu-ray ripping and video transcoding application for Windows.
 The app brings to the table an intuitive interface and offers key presets that most users would be just fine with.
 The encoding settings are easy to customize, which makes VidCoder a boon for the advanced user.

 The option is there to convert movies directly from the disc or load an ISO file or previously loaded video file.
 Furthermore, VidCoder includes a neat preview feature that will allow users to test their settings before settling on the perfect one.
 Bear in mind that the preview feature only encodes a small portion of any given video, and not the whole file.

 We also like the ability to pause and resume encoding.
 This comes in handy should the user need extra CPU cores to perform essential tasks.
 For those who might have no idea, VidCoder and every other encoding app, requires power to perform optimally.
 Users of weak systems will no doubt realize that encoding large video files and attempting to carry out other tasks at the same time could turn out to be problematic.

 For those who are wondering, VidCoder is fundamentally the HandBrake engine re-cast for novices.
 HandBrake is considered by most as the best free transcoder and encoder app available to date, and with good reason.
 However, it is filled with features, and many of them lack explanation.
 For this very reason, novices are required to stick to the basics rather than make any attempt to dig deep into the advanced features.